 Healthcare organizations are required to report data breaches containing PHI or ePHI, regardless of the size or scope of the breach.
 If an organization is found non-compliant, they can be fined which is why healthcare providers need extensive documentation both to understand the data loss event and to hold perpetrators responsible.

-Having effective HIPAA employee monitoring should allow employers to fully analyze incidents by checking the company’s communication channel, examining who accessed the respective data, where and when it was accessed and what they did with the information.
+Having effective HIPAA employee compliance monitoring should allow employers to fully analyze incidents by checking the company’s communication channel, examining who accessed the respective data, where and when it was accessed, and what they did with the information.
 Moreover, alerts can be used to demonstrate who is responsible for a given incident.